 Everyone from God, to their coaches, to the people that built the arena and their parents.
 The competitor takes no credit for himself because he doesn’t need it.

-Being competitive is the greatest thrill a person can experience because they are constantly overcoming challenges en route to becoming the best version of themselves.
+Competition is the greatest thrill a person can experience because it forces them to overcome challenges en route to becoming the best version of themselves.

 You need people around you to help with that.
 Praise the members of your team when there is a victory.